-On March 25, 2021, the Court of Justice of the European Union ("CJEU") issued a final judgment and upheld the European Commission's ("EC") decision dated June 19, 2013 that a settlement agreement between Ranbaxy (U.K.) Limited and Ranbaxy Laboratories Limited (together "Ranbaxy") with Lundbeck was anti-competitive.
-Ranbaxy had made a provisional payment of the fine of Euro 10.3 Million on September 20, 2013.
-Since there are no further rights of appeal, this amount of ₹ 895.6 Million (inclusive of legal charges) was provided in the consolidated financial statements for the year ended March 31, 2021.
+On March 25, 2021, the Court of Justice of the European Union ("CJEU") issued a final judgment and upheld the fine against Ranbaxy (U.K.) Limited and Ranbaxy Laboratories Limited (together "Ranbaxy") in full and ruled that the European Commission's ("EC") decision dated June 19, 2013 that a settlement agreement between Ranbaxy and Lundbeck had been anti-competitive.

-The Company may now be subject to "follow-on" claims in national courts of some countries.
-However, the Company has not yet been served with a claim detailing the alleged causation and quantum of any purported damages.
+The Company may now be subject to "follow-on" claims in national courts of some countries in Europe.
+The Company has recently been served with a claim in the United Kingdom, however the claim does not currently detail how the quantum of any purported damages is carved out between the various defendants.
 Accordingly, the Company is currently unable to estimate the potential liability which may arise on account of follow-on claims.
-The Company also believes, based on its internal assessment and that of its independent legal counsel, that it has favourable legal arguments in terms of defending any potential damages claim.
+The Company also believes, based on its internal assessment and that of its independent legal counsel, that it has favourable legal arguments in terms of defending the relevant claim and any potential future damages claim.